Dycool/Nintendo-Switch-PC-Control/README.md

 ## 🕹️ Controls & Shortcuts

-Any **XInput-compatible controller** connected to your PC (Xbox controllers and most standard PC gamepads) can control the Nintendo Switch.
+Any **XInput-compatible controller** connected to your PC (Xbox controllers and most standard PC gamepads).

 | Action  | Shortcut                                |
 | ------- | --------------------------------------- |